kony/APPLEWATCH-Sample-App_Kony-Airlines_Version-2.0/README.md

 #To run this app

 1. Download the project.
-2. Import project to your Kony IDE(Studioviz).
+2. Import project to your Kony IDE(KonyVisualizer).
 3. Build & run the app for iPhone.

 # Supported Platforms: